Swanage Railway

 The Swanage Railway is a railway branch line from near Wareham, Dorset to Swanage, Dorset, England, opened in 1885 and now operated as a heritage railway.

 The independent company which built it was amalgamated with the larger London and South Western Railway in 1886.
 The passenger service was withdrawn in 1972, leaving a residual freight service over part of the line handling mineral traffic.

 After the passenger closure, a heritage railway group revived part of the line; it too used the name Swanage Railway and now operates a 9.5 mi line which follows the route of the former line from Wareham to Swanage with stops at Norden, Corfe Castle, Harman's Cross and Herston Halt.
 It provides a regular park-and-ride service, normally steam-hauled, from Norden to the sea at Swanage including Corfe Castle village and ruins of Corfe Castle.
+In 2023, regular trains ran through from Wareham (with National Rail connections) to Swanage.

 Original railways

 Early industry

 The Isle of Purbeck had extensive quarrying and ball clay activities before Victorian times; some of the clay was processed locally, but much of the mineral output was transported away for use elsewhere.
 Movement of heavy minerals was chiefly by coastal shipping, and in some cases simple tramways were built for movement within the quarries and to the various loading points situated within the natural Poole Harbour.